dagster-io/dagster/docs/docs-beta/docs/guides/asset-factories-with-deps.md

 Using an asset factory reduces complexity and creates a pluggable entry point to define additional assets.

-## What you'll learn

-- Programmatically defining dependencies using an asset factory
-- How to define dependencies between factory assets and regular assets

----

 <details>
   <summary>Prerequisites</summary>

 This guide builds upon the concepts in the [asset factories](/guides/asset-factories) tutorial.
 </details>

----

 ## Building an asset factory in Python